 As scores of settlers continued to move west throughout the 19th century via the Oregon Trail and Transcontinental railroad, they placed pressure on the federal government to open up more land for settlement and development.

-Coincidentally (or perhaps not) the desired lands happened to be the originally undesired lands that native reservations had been located on in the first place.
+Coincidentally (or perhaps not), the now desired lands were the originally undesirable lands that native reservations had been located on in the first place.

 Faced with this pressure along with other concerns, Congress sought a solution to the “Indian Problem.”
 The result would be the 1887 Dawes Act.